MACderRu/Guide-and-Rescale/README.md

 </p>
 <p align="center">
   <br>
     Overall scheme of the proposed method Guide-and-Rescale.
 First, our method uses a classic ddim inversion of the source real image.
-Then the method performs real image editing via classical denoising process.
-For every denoising step the noise term is modified by guider that utilizes latents $z_t$ from current generation process and time-aligned ddim latents $z^*_t$.
+Then the method performs real image editing via the classical denoising process.
+For every denoising step the noise term is modified by guider that utilizes latents $z_t$ from the current generation process and time-aligned ddim latents $z^*_t$.
 </p>